Kunal04041/AI-Hiring-Assistant/README.md

 - Solution: Leveraged Streamlit’s st.session_state to track progress and conversation context.
 This allowed the assistant to recover gracefully from partial inputs or interruptions, delivering a seamless, chat-like flow.

+7. Video Walkthrough
+I have created a complete video walkthrough explaining the project, covering:
+- Code structure
+- Step-by-step working of each component
+- Live demo of image extraction & classification

+Click on the link to access video: https://www.loom.com/share/46ffa046fdee4d6ab218e106969b5c24